Blackelv/Cub3d/README.md

 ## Description
 Cub3D is a programming project whose goal is the dynamic creation and navigation of a "realistic" 3D first-person maze "game" written in C.

+The game mechanics themselves are entirely 2D, but raytraycing math is used to draw a 3D perspective view with  minimal computational overhead.
+This technique was employed in early first person shooter games such as Wolfenstein and DOOM.

 The map of the game is provided by the user and validated by the Cub3D program, before being rendered using raytracing.
 It is developed using primarily user-created functions, with the exception of an imported MinilibX library and the standard C Math library.
 This project teaches file parsing and validation as well as raytracing and texture rendering concepts.

 The Cub3D program must correctly parse a map scene passed to it as an initial argument and show the user a 3D scene that the user can then navigate.